CongducPham/LowCostLoRaGw/README.md

 Or if you want to "move" the LowCostLoRaGw/gw_full_latest folder, simply do (without creating the lora_gateway folder before):

 	> mv LowCostLoRaGw/gw_full_latest ./lora_gateway

+If you download the repository from your laptop, then rename gw_full_latest into lora_gateway and copy the entire gw_full_latest folder into the Raspberry using scp for instance.
+In the example below, the laptop has wired Internet connectivity and use the gateway's advertised WiFi to connect to the gateway.
+Therefore the IP address of the gateway is 192.168.200.1.

+	> scp -r lora_gateway pi@192.168.200.1:/home/pi

+If you don't want to use/install git, use your laptop to get the .zip file of the [entire github](https://github.com/CongducPham/LowCostLoRaGw) with the "Clone or download", unzip the package, rename the gw_full_latest folder as lora_gateway and perform the scp command.

 Third option
 ------------

-Get only the gateway part:
+This upgrade solution can be done on the Raspberry if it has Internet connectivity or on your laptop which is assumed to have Internet connectivity.
+If you don't have svn installed on your laptop, you have to install it first.
+Then get only the gateway part:

-	> cd
+	> cd /home/pi
 	> svn checkout https://github.com/CongducPham/LowCostLoRaGw/trunk/gw_full_latest lora_gateway

 That will create the lora_gateway folder and get all the file of (GitHub) LowCostLoRaGw/gw_full_latest in it.

-Note that you may have to install svn before being able to use the svn command (if you installed from our SD card image, svn is already installed):
+To install svn on the Raspberry:

 	> sudo apt-get install subversion

+Here, again, you can do all these steps on your laptop and then use scp to copy to the Raspberry.

 Configuring your gateway after update
 -------------------------------------

 After gateway update, you need to configure your new gateway, mainly by assigning the gateway id so that it is uniquely identified (the gateway's WiFi access point SSID is based on that gateway id for instance).
-The gateway id will be the last 5 bytes of the Rapberry eth0 MAC address and the configuration script will extract this information for you.
+The gateway id will be the last 5 bytes of the Rapberry eth0 MAC address (or wlan0 on an RPI0W without Ethernet adapter) and the configuration script will extract this information for you.
 In the script folder, simply run basic_config_gw.sh to automatically configure your gateway.

 	> cd /home/pi/lora_gateway/scripts
 	> ./basic_config_gw.sh

 If you need more advanced configuration, then run config_gw.sh as described [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#configure-your-gateway-with-config_gwsh).
 However, basic_config_gw.sh should be sufficient for most of the cases.
+The script also compile the gateway program.
 After configuration, reboot your Raspberry.

 By default gateway_conf.json configures the gateway with a simple behavior: LoRa mode 1 (BW125SF12), no DHT sensor in gateway (so no MongoDB for DHT sensor), no downlink, no AES, no raw mode. clouds.json enables only the ThingSpeak demo channel (even the local MongoDB storage is disabled).
 You can customize your gateway later when you have more cloud accounts and when you know better what features you want to enable.